NEWSMAKER-Nigeria's Okonjo-Iweala makes history as head of WTO | Law-Order

 A self-declared "doer" with a track record of taking on seemingly intractable problems, Okonjo-Iweala will have her work cut out for her at the trade body, even with Donald Trump, who had threatened to pull the United States out of the organisation, no longer in the White House.
 As director-general, a position that wields limited formal power, Okonjo-Iweala, 66, will need to broker international trade talks in the face of persistent U.S.-China conflict; respond to pressure to reform trade rules; and counter protectionism heightened by the COVID-19 pandemic.

-The Trump administration's main criticism of her was that she lacked direct trade experience compared to her main South Korean rival and even supporters say she will have to quickly get up to speed on the technicalities of trade negotiations.
-She has rejected this, saying that she has plenty of experience of trade plus other expertise.
+She has rejected this, saying that she has plenty of experience of trade, plus other expertise.
+"I think it's a big advantage to come in fresh - with fresh eyes and fresh ears," she said on Monday.

-"The qualities I have are even better," she said.
+Asked about how she took the Trump rejection, she replied: "When things happen you take them in your stride and move on".
 Raised by academics, the mother-of-four earned a reputation for hard work and modesty amid the pomp of Nigeria's governing class, acquaintances say.

 The 26-year-old WTO that Okonjo-Iweala inherits after a six-month leadership gap is partially paralysed, thanks to the Trump administration which blocked appointments to its top appeals body that acts as the global arbiter of trade disputes.
 But even before Trump, negotiators had struggled to clinch deals that must be agreed by consensus, with the United States and other developed WTO members arguing that developing countries, notably China, cannot cling on to exceptions and that rules need to change to reflect China's economic growth.

-Okonjo-Iweala, who is a special envoy for the World Health Organization on COVID-19 and, until recently chair of the board of global vaccine alliance Gavi, has told Reuters that trade's contribution to public health would be a priority.
+Okonjo-Iweala, who is a special envoy for the World Health Organization on COVID-19 and, until recently chair of the board of global vaccine alliance Gavi, said on Monday she wanted to build a framework on pandemic response "so that next time we don't waste time trying to figure out how to respond".
 WHO Director-General Tedros Adhanom Ghebreyesus called Okonjo-Iweala the "WTO's perfect chief".

 Asked about the challenges ahead, she joked that a book she wrote about fixing Nigeria's broken institutions could well apply to today's WTO: 'Reforming the Unreformable'.
 "I feel I can solve the problems.
 I'm a known reformer, not someone who talks about it," she told Reuters in an earlier interview.
 "I've actually done it".